Ion Ioanid: 1962–1964. Salcia labor camp

 Assigned again to a labor camp, Ioanid experienced the same behavior and routines as in Cavnic.
 Stimulated by the authorities' violence and overall camp conditions, the attitude of the detainees, aimed towards self-preservation, led to mass sabotage and utterly inefficient work procedures.
 There are several episodes presented, such as wasting tons of pesticides as they are discarded over the fields on high winds (the only health-related measures being a toxic sign on the container bags), a whole crop of sunflower seeds being compromised because it was stored before it was well dried (yet the inmates told their guardians later about this, because in the storage house where the seeds were kept it was warm during winter, thus avoiding working on a different task out in the cold), prisoners, old and weary, being sent to harvest frogs for export, the one-day work resulting in two captures, and so on.
 And then there was the violence, hard and exhausting work, bad food, with dead flies forming a crust on the afternoon soup, rats running around the camp, causing foot spanking on the latrine floor, in order to scare them away, to become a natural habit.
 Arriving here, almost 10 years after the Cavnic events, the thought of escape rooted again.
 One considered possibility was swimming across the Danube to the mainland, into Northern Dobruja, then attempting to reach the southern border and flee into Bulgaria, then Greece.
 Still, several events that occurred showed that the age of political repression was coming to an end.
 Another labor camp, Grǎdina, was closed, and all the remaining inmates were moved to Salcia, suggesting that forced labor in the Great Island was about to be discontinued.
 Then, political propaganda got more aggressive, informing those who had rejected the fake image of communism, that the regime reported overall success through the country, praising its achievements.
 At first, prisoners were allowed to read Scînteia, the party newspaper, but when they ostentatiously refused to do so, it became mandatory practice by order of prison officials.

 1964.
 Release

 Following the general decree of amnesty towards political prisoners, Ioanid was released from prison on 29 July 1964.
-In 1969 he left Romania and took residence in Munich, where he lived until his death, in 2003.
+In 1969 he left Romania and was granted political asylum in West Germany.
+He took residence in Munich, where he worked as a Romanian announcer and journalist for Radio Free Europe from 1970 until he retired in the mid-1990s.
+Ioanid died in Munich in 2003, at age 77.

 References in literature and television

-Ion Ioanid in particular and the Cavnic mine escape in general were the subject of the 28th episode of Memorialul Durerii television program, which aired on national television after the 1989 revolution, depicting the abuse of the communist party towards the Romanian people.
+Ion Ioanid in particular and the Cavnic mine escape in general were the subject of the 28th episode of Memorialul Durerii television program, which aired on national television after the 1989 revolution, depicting the abuse of the Communist Party towards the Romanian people.
 The program was also made into a book, and a chapter is dedicated to Ioanid.